PORTLAND ART MUSEUM POSTER PROJECT

 Once I was happy with the face, I bounced the file into Procreate to draw in the hair and continue experimenting with the layout to find the right balance of her face and the text layout.

-Once I was working in Fresco, I settled on the color palette of sky blue and magenta to help the type stand out while making the design easy to look at, while still being visually striking.
+In Fresco, I settled on the color palette of sky blue and magenta to help the type stand out.
+I wanted the design to be easy to look at, while still being visually striking.

-Here’s my final design.
-I think it captures the aesthetic of the 60’s psych rock poster vibe pretty accurately, and I like how the text and image seem to float together while still remaining separate elements.
+This is my final design.
+It captures the aesthetic of the 60’s psych rock poster vibe pretty accurately and I like how the text and image float together while holding their own as separate elements.